immunefi-team/Bounty_Boosts/DeGate/26516 - [SC - Insight] Gnosis Multisig Contract can become unusable.md

 # Gnosis Multisig Contract can become unusable

-Submitted on Mon Dec 04 2023 05:54:01 GMT-0400 (Atlantic Standard Time) by @copperscrewer for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 11:54:01 UTC by @copperscrewer for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26516